What Helps Sore Muscles After A Workout or Injury? The 3 BEST Therapies to Improve Athletic Recovery…

 DOWNTIME, NUTRITION, AND QUALITY SLEEP

-Downtime, nutrition, and quality sleep are all huge factors when it comes to recovery.
+Downtime, nutrition, and quality sleep are all major factors in recovery.
 Skipping these will impact the gains we work so hard for in the gym.
 We already discussed how active recovery helps speed recovery.
-But at some point, our body DOES need rest too!
+But at some point, our bodies DO need rest, too!
 Most of us think of exercise as a form of therapy to get our endorphins flowing and make us feel good!
 That being said, time away from intense exercise is also good for our bodies.
 Quality downtime is essential to keeping our bodies healthy.
 It needs time to rebuild our muscles, recharge our energy reserves, and process the movement we’ve put it through during the day.
 This downtime is also important for keeping our minds healthy as well.

 Healthy Eating